open-orchestra/open-orchestra-docs/en/user_guide/global_page_blocks.rst

 Global Pages and Blocks
 =======================

-In Open Orchestra, to limit the user work, we provide a way to contribute some part of a website once it for all.
+To limit the user work, Open Orchestra provide a way to contribute some part of a website once it for all.
 This usage is grouped under the term of **Global page** and **Global blocks**.